 Adjusting employee benefits to the new reality

 A large number of existing employee benefits were designed around physical presence in the office.
-However, with hybrid remote working here to stay, that needs to change.
+However, with hybrid remote working here to stay, that needs to change to avoid companies being guilty of proximity bias.
 Employee voice is the perfect yardstick to understand what matters to them.
 With the help of surveys, leaders and managers can figure out the kind of benefits that matter to employees in the hybrid work setting.

 Make engagement with employees more effective by collaborating to have their feedback implemented.

 Additionally, in order to manage the hybrid remote working experience, it is helpful to keep some basic principles in mind.

 - Transparency: To create a strong culture and experience, it is necessary to build trust.
 Leaders must encourage an environment where diversity of inputs is acknowledged, question how their decisions contribute to the culture, and this must all be transparently communicated in the workplace.